uniqueluck/s3-to-rds-glue-ingestion/README.md

-🚀 Data Ingestion from S3 to RDS with Fallback to Glue
+## 🚀  Data Ingestion from S3 to RDS with Fallback to AWS Glue using Dockerized Python Application

-This project reads a CSV from an S3 bucket, uploads it to an RDS MySQL database, and falls back to AWS Glue if the RDS push fails.
-The entire workflow is automated using a Python script and packaged in a Docker container for portability.

 This guide is beginner-friendly and includes links to a full setup tutorial.